 8. Are you correctly compensating on-call time?

-- For employees who are on-call, only the time actually responding to calls counts as work time.
+- For some (and only some) employees who are on-call, only the time actually responding to calls counts as work time.
 The clock starts as soon as they receive a call and stops when they resume personal activities.

-- This is because employees can use the time that they are not actively on calls for their own purposes.
+- For those unpaid on-call workers, employees can use the time that they are not actively on calls for their own purposes.

 9. Are you correctly compensating “waiting time”?